Fast and Robust Rank Aggregation against Model Misspecification: Introduction

 \section{Introduction}

-Rank aggregation refers to the task of recovering the total order over a set of items, given a collection of pairwise/partial/full preferences over the items~\cite{lin2010rank}.
-Compared to rating items, the preference is a more natural expression of user opinions which can provide more consistent results~\cite{raman2014methods}.
-Therefore, rank aggregation is a practical and useful approach to summarize user preferences~\cite{de1781memoire}.
-Furthermore, the preferences could arise not only by explicitly querying users, but also through passive data collection, i.e., by observing user purchasing behavior~\cite{baltrunas2010group}, clicks on search engine results~\cite{dwork2001rank}, etc. The flexible collection of preferences enables successful application of rank aggregation in various fields, from image rating~\cite{liang2014beyond} to peer grading~\cite{raman2014methods}, and bioinformatics \cite{kim2014hydra}.
+Rank aggregation (RA) refers to the task of recovering the total order over a set of items, given a collection of pairwise/partial/full preferences over items~\citep{lin2010rank}.
+Therefore, RA is a practical and useful approach to summarize user preferences~\citep{de1781memoire}.
+Preferences could arise not only by explicitly querying users but also through passive data collection, i.e., by observing user purchasing behavior~\citep{baltrunas2010group}, clicks on search engine results~\citep{dwork2001rank}, etc. Compared to rating items, the preferences are more natural expressions of user opinions which can provide more consistent results~\citep{raman2014methods}.
+The flexible collection of preferences enables successful application of rank aggregation in various fields, from image rating~\citep{liang2014beyond} to document recommendation~\citep{sellamanickam2011pairwise}, peer grading~\citep{raman2014methods}, opinion analysis~\citep{chatterjee2018weighted}, bioinformatics \citep{kim2014hydra} and mental fatigue monitoring~\citep{PANNC2020,PANNC2021}.

-A basic assumption underlying most rank aggregation models is that all preferences are provided by homogeneous users, sharing the same annotation accuracy and agreeing with the single ground truth ranking~\cite{dwork2001rank,li2017comparative}.
-However, the above homogeneous data assumption is rarely satisfied due to the flexible data construction and the complex real situation \cite{gormley2005exploring,kolde2012robust,mollica2017bayesian}.
-Therefore, rank aggregation methods usually suffer from model misspecification, namely the inconsistency between the collected ranking data and the homogeneous data assumption \cite{Pan2018rank}.
+A basic assumption underlying the vanilla RA is that all preferences are provided by homogeneous users, sharing the same annotation accuracy and agreeing with the single ground truth ranking~\citep{dwork2001rank,li2017comparative,chiang2017rank, li2019online}.
+However, this homogeneity assumption is rarely satisfied due to the flexible data construction and the complex real-world situation \citep{gormley2005exploring,kolde2012robust,mollica2017bayesian,li2018learning}.
+For example, the reliability of each user may not be necessarily the same due to the diverse background of each user regarding the candidate items.
+Moreover, the users are more likely coming from a heterogeneous community and the single total order assumption is no longer suitable since different users judge the items from different perspectives.
+Therefore, RA usually suffers from model misspecification, namely the inconsistency between the collected ranking data and the homogeneity assumption of RA~\citep{Pan2018rank}.